kinnison/rust-workshop/session-05.md

   grounding.
-- It's never wrong to tell the compiler something it could have worked out for itself, but it's sometimes wrong to fail to tell it something you think it ought to be able to work out, but it can't.
+- It's never wrong to tell the compiler something it could have worked out for itself, but it's sometimes wrong to fail to tell it something you think it ought to be able to work out, but it either can't or won't.

 ---